DavidRMorphew/DavidRMorphew/README.md

 ## Hello and Welcome!

-I'm David, a software engineer working in JavaScript, React, Redux, and Ruby on Rails (as well as SQL, ActiveRecord, HTML, and CSS).
+I'm David.
+I am a software engineer at Nexient, LLC.
+I work in TypeScript, JavaScript, React, Redux, and Ruby on Rails (as well as SQL, ActiveRecord, HTML, and CSS).

 I love building and brainstorming new projects, learning new languages and coding patterns, and puzzling through challenges.

-I also love to talk about code: I work as a `Technical Coach` part-time for Flatiron School, where I pair program with students to guide them in solving coding problems through questions and by explaining coding concepts.
+I also love to talk about code: I used to work as a `Technical Coach` part-time for Flatiron School, where I would pair-program with students to guide them in solving coding problems through questions and by explaining coding concepts.

 ## Background

-I used to work in academic research, writing, and editing.
+Before I discovered software engineering, I used to work in academic research, writing, and editing.
 I also studied and taught languages.
 Those skills transfer surprisingly well to coding:
 - ⚡ creativity in building new features
 - 🤔 logic used in control flow
 - ✒️ syntax and editing  to write clear and clean code